MethodsAndPractices/vsteam/.docs/Set-VSTeamSetting.md

 ```

 ### -NewName
-A replacement name for the team
+A replacement name for the team.

 ```yaml
 Type: String